ENTHYMEME

 The syllogism (scientific inference) and the enthymeme (rhetorical inference) are defined in a strictly parallel way:

-But, unlike the syllogism, derived from true propositions, the enthymeme is drawn from “probabilities and signs” (Rhet., I, 2, 1357a30; RR, p.
+Unlike the syllogism, which is derived from true propositions, the enthymeme is drawn from “probabilities and signs” (Rhet., I, 2, 1357a30; RR, p.
 113), see supra § 3.1.

 The enthymeme is “the substance of persuasion”, “a sort of demonstration” (Rhet., I, 1, 1354a10, RR p.
 95; 1355a5, RR p.
 99).
-It deals centrally with the issue, the substance of the debate, “the fact” (Rhet, I, 1, 1354a25, RR p.
-97. As such, the enthymeme is opposed to the reckless use of ethos and pathos, S. Emotion; Pathos; Ethos.
+It deals centrally with the issue at hand, the substance of the debate, “the fact” (Rhet, I, 1, 1354a25, RR p.
+97. As such, the enthymeme is opposed to the reckless use of ethos and pathos, see emotion.

 5. Enthymeme and interpretative cooperation

-6. The enthymeme as a conclusive formula
+6. The enthymeme as a closing formula